AI-vidence/antakia/docs/examples/titanic.md

 ## Conclusion

-In this Tutorial we were able to explore a classification model on the titanic dataset. wWe identified 6 main regions :
+In this Tutorial we were able to explore a classification model on the titanic dataset.
+We identified 6 main regions :

 1. Fare ≤ 9.662499904632568 and male and Embarked = S
     - 11% survivorship